“I’m always open to something new”

+In engaging Angelique Kerber, who fulfilled her dream of winning a first Grand Slam in Melbourne, Porsche has intensified its successful sponsorship of women’s tennis.
 “Angelique Kerber’s dynamism and fighting spirit have secured here a firm place amongst the world’s tennis elite.
 Her friendly demeanour has made her one of the most popular German sportswomen.
-She and Porsche therefore go together,” said Matthias Müller, CEO of Volkswagen AG.
-As a part of the Premium Partnership with the “Deutscher Tennis Bund” (DTB – the German Tennis Association), Porsche has been supporting Porsche Team Germany and Porsche Talent Team Germany since 2012.
-Matthias Müller continued: “Alongside the successful partnership with the DTB, the collaboration with the top German player is a logical step.
-For Porsche, the engaging of Angelique Kerber as a National Brand Ambassador is a further indication of our commitment to women’s tennis.”
+She and Porsche therefore go together,” said Dr Oliver Blume, Chairman of the Executive Board of Porsche AG.
+As a part of the Premium Partnership with the “Deutschen Tennis Bund” (DTB – the German Tennis Association), Porsche has been supporting Porsche Team Germany and Porsche Talent Team Germany since 2012.
+Dr Oliver Blume continued: “Alongside the successful partnership with the DTB, the collaboration with the top German player is a logical step.
+For Porsche, the successful a very pleasant collaboration with Angelique Kerber is a further clear indication of our commitment to women’s tennis.”

 Going onto court at tournaments adorned with the Porsche patch is something quite special for Angelique Kerber.
 She had already savoured the feeling in Fed Cup as a member of Porsche Team Germany.
 Being a brand ambassador though is something personal, individual and, for a lone rider like her, it takes on an even greater magnitude.

 “It’s a great honour for me”